Wholesale and Media Publishing Division

 A new business strategy explored options to take the chain forward, with designers preparing drawings of what a new-style MVC might look like, and how it might compete in its best locations.
 The experts took the stores in London Bridge and Staines, Middlesex to show the new look in virtual reality.

-Even before rent-rises, MVC had struggled to break under Kingfisher.
-This made major capital investment in off-location premises a very high risk strategy.
+Even before rent-rises, MVC had struggled to break even under Kingfisher.
+As such it was hard to justify major capital expenditure, particularly on premises in secondary locations.

 Instead a solution was found that seemed a win-win.
 A private buyer offered a reasonable price to buy the specialist outright.
-The deal fell through, but another bidder was found.
-It committed to take on the stores and property portfolio, to buy through EUK and to hire Streets Online to develop and run its website.
+The deal fell through but had whetted the CEO's appetite.
+He quickly found another bidder who was prepared to take over the leases and to source its merchandise from EUK and its website from Streets On Line.
+In retrospect this was too good to be true.

-Kingfisher bought the music wholesaler Record Merchandisers Ltd in 1986 to strengthen Woolworths' music presence.
+Kingfisher acquired the music wholesaler Record Merchandisers Ltd in 1986 to strengthen Woolworths' music presence.
 'RM' had been founded in 1966 by EMI Records and had operated from premises adjacent to their main site in Hayes, Middlesex.
-The firm had been set up as an intermediary between non-specialist retailers and the major record labels.
+The firm had been created as an intermediary between non-specialist retailers and the major record labels.

 RM was renamed 'Entertainment (UK) Limited' (or 'E.UK') in 1988.